 Porthmeor beach offers flatfish such as plaice, turbot and flounder (in winter) to ragworm, lugworm and peeler crab baits.
 Dogfish can always be caught here and there are large bass present when there is a bit of surf running – use sandeel or peeler crab baits as bait.
 There is also a chance of a ray to mackerel fillet or sandeel baits cast a long way out.
 Cod can also be caught here in winter.
 This venue can be packed with tourists and surfers in summer so very early morning or late night fishing is the best time to come.
 If you’re bottom fishing, be sure to bring your baiting elastic because the crabs in St Ives are unforgiving…

-On the left hand side of Porthmeor beach is Mans Head.
+On the left-hand side of Porthmeor beach is Mans Head.
 From there you can cast further than is possible from the beach and fish into deeper water over rougher ground.
 People pick up turbot and ray from here on bottom fishing rigs and baits.
-Brill also make appearances, as do decent sized bass.
+Brill also make appearances, as do decent-sized bass.
 It fishes best with chop in the water on a spring tide and is better still at night.
-Try using sandeel in the day and lug worm at night if possible.
+Try using sandeel during the day and lugworm at night if possible.

 St Ives Harbour can be good for mullet, plaice and mackerel fishing.

 Fishing in Carbis Bay is very good for flatfish and bass from the beach and you may also pick up ray, much like Porthmeor.
 You will also pick up pollack and Mackerel from the rocks on the left-hand side.
 The ground at Carbis Bay is all sandy on the bottom.
 Use sand eel and ragworm as bait from the beach and lures from the rocks.